-I have decided to call the final step “finalise everything”, basically meaning there is still a lot left.
-I know we are more than 1000 words into this guide, but I could have written 10 000 more.
-Sorry to disappoint you, but planning a wedding has a lot more than five steps.
+I have decided to call the final step “finalise everything”, basically covering everything that is left.
+Of course, that is where the full-on planning begins.
+Sorry to disappoint you, but planning a wedding has a lot more to it than just five steps.

 Once you’ve made some of the “biggest” choices (budget, guests and venue) there will still be a lot of things left to decide.
 An important first is, of course, the food.
-Then you have your outfits, your theme, photographer/videographer, flowers, stationary etc. But as we haven’t fully started any of our planning yet, I will get back to these points (and more) later.
+Then you have your outfits, your theme, photographer/videographer, flowers, stationary etc. If you think this sounds overwhelming, I would recommend hiring a wedding planner to help you out with the process.

 The good thing is that once you have set your wedding budget and guest list, it will be so much easier to calculate everything.